 Senior Director, Sustainable Business Group

-Mr. Kaplan is the Senior Director of the DAI Sustainable Business Group (SBG) where he leads activities related to local content, corporate social investment and supplier development.
-Mr. Kaplan has worked on local content policy and regulations, multi-stakeholder engagement, and economic benefit generation throughout Europe, North America, Latin America, the Middle East and Africa.
+Zachary Kaplan is the Senior Director of the DAI Sustainable Business Group (SBG) where he leads activities related to local content, corporate social investment and supplier development.
+Zachary has worked on local content policy and regulations, multi-stakeholder engagement, and economic benefit generation throughout Europe, North America, Latin America, the Middle East and Africa.
 He has served as a Technical Advisor to local content supplier development programs linked to the extractive industries in Zambia, Mexico, Guyana, Suriname, Mozambique, Nigeria, Ghana and Angola.

 Corporate Social Responsibility Manager, B2Gold Corp.